wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 We fit power laws τ ∝ S\_norm^δ only over protection windows where the slope d log τ / d log S\_norm > 0; negative‑slope regimes (e.g., propagation loss with distance) are documented but excluded from the δ fit.

-## 4. Resolution of Cosmological Tensions
+## 4. A Phenomenological Framework for Cosmological Tensions

 ### 4.1 Hubble Tension